Counting geodesics on prime-order $k$-differentials: Preliminaries

 \subsection{Affine invariant subvarieties of $\mathcal{H}_g$}

-Eskin-Mirzakhani-Mohammadi \cite{EMM15} and Filip \cite{Fil16} together show that the $GL^+(2,\mathbb{R})$-orbit closure of any surface is an \textit{affine invariant subvariety} of $\mathcal{H}_g(\mu)$ i.e. an immersed subvariety whose image is locally defined by real linear equations in cohomological coordinates (see \cite{Wri14}).
-When $k>2$, a locus $\mathcal{N}$ of holonomy covers of a component of $\Omega^k\mathcal{M}_g(\mu)^\text{prim}$ is a complex linear subvariety, but never an an affine invariant subvariety.
+Eskin-Mirzakhani-Mohammadi \cite{EMM15} and Filip \cite{Fil16} together show that the $GL^+(2,\mathbb{R})$-orbit closure of any surface is an \textit{affine invariant subvariety} of $\mathcal{H}_g(\mu)$ i.e. an immersed subvariety whose image is locally defined by linear equations with real coefficients in cohomological coordinates (see \cite{Wri14}).
+When $k>2$, a locus $\mathcal{N}$ of holonomy covers of a component of $\Omega^k\mathcal{M}_g(\mu)^\text{prim}$ is never an affine invariant subvariety, but rather a complex linear subvariety i.e. a subvariety locally defined by linear equations with complex coefficients in cohomological coordinates.
 Indeed, some elements of $GL^+(2,\mathbb{R})$ move surfaces outside the locus.